 Regularly audit your catalog

-Regularly audit the documentation and use of your of musical works and sound recordings and review your .
+Regularly audit the documentation and use of your A collection of musical works or sound recordings. of musical works and sound recordings and review your Documents that give creators and other rights holders information about usage, earnings, and payments..
 This will help ensure your information is complete and up to date and that you’re receiving the right payment for the use of your musical works and sound recordings wherever and whenever they are used.

 Keep up with the industry